tweenjs/tween.js/README.md

 Note: this corresponds to the example [04_simplest.html](./examples/04_simplest.html) that you can find in the ```examples``` folder.

-Have a look at that folder to discover more functionalities of the library!
+Have a look at that folder to discover more functionalities of the library, or read the [user guide](./docs/user_guide.md)!

 Also, Jerome Etienne has written a [tutorial](http://learningthreejs.com/blog/2011/08/17/tweenjs-for-smooth-animation/) demonstrating how to use tween.js with three.js, and it's also great for understanding how tweens work!